Designing for Action: Best Practices for Effective Buttons

 Links do not invite the user to take action, rather, they take the user somewhere.
 Links are frequently used as in-site navigation between the pages of the site and outside.
 One of the most common issues we see is a site where a button is styled as a link or vice-versa.

-The style of your buttons can be used to confuse users.
-This is a common dark pattern sites use when they don't want you to take action at all (e.g., to cancel your membership).
+Some sites exploit this assumption on purpose.
+This is a common dark pattern used when sites don't want you to take action at all (e.g., to cancel your membership).
 The example below uses all primary action buttons and the result is the user must study each section and read the button text to ensure they take the action they want.

 The placement of your buttons matter.
 Users have an idea of where your buttons will be.
 Again, they have used many sites and applications before yours and gotten used to certain button placement patterns.